Take the Ayutthaya day trip from Bangkok and you’ll be transported into the ancient capital of Siam.

 Ayutthaya proves that there can be beauty in destruction.

-I will introduce to you the amazing and interesting things to do in Ayutthaya without wasting your time.
+I will introduce to you the amazing things to do and see in Ayutthaya without wasting your time.

-Last but not least, here’s the step-by-step guide that will teach you how to get to Ayutthaya from Bangkok in multiple ways.
+Other than this, I will teach you how to get to Ayutthaya from Bangkok easily.

 Ayutthaya’s glory days revolved around the international trading port.